shutterstock/node-shutterstock-api/README.md

+# DEPRECATED

+This repo is no longer publicly supported.

 Shutterstock API Node Client
 ============================

 ## Description

 The Shutterstock API Node Client is a module that provides an easy way to interact with the Shutterstock Inc. API <http://api.shutterstock.com>.
 You will need an API username and key from Shutterstock with the appropriate permissions in order to use this module.

 ## Getting started